Psychology A Level

 In year 2:

-- Issues in Mental Health including historical context of mental health and the medical model of mental illness
+Issues in Mental Health including historical context of mental health, the medical model of mental illness and alternatives to the medical model of mental illness.

 ASSESSMENT: Research methods = 2hr exam